 I have waited this for a long time, in fact since the series first showed her with her very own superhero collection with iconic items within it, specifically the car from Ation Comics #1.
 It will be very interesting to see exactly what she has been up to.

-Like I said before the writing is perfect in this issue, Bendis has done a great job of incorporating both of the characters that he has been working on into one issue, and I hope to see Naomi return for a few more issues in the future.
+Like I said before the writing is perfect in Action Comics #1016, Bendis has done a great job of incorporating both of the characters that he has been working on into one issue, and I hope to see Naomi return for a few more issues in the future.
 The artwork in this issue is on another level, Kudranski has really been bringing his A-game to this series.
 I love the panel positions and all of the different tones that are used.
 When something is light-hearted you see that within the colours, and when it gets darker you see that change.
 It’s very clever, but it’s so effective and really sets the scene.